queuedpixel/twitch-craps-bot/guide.md

 ## Bet Guide

-Bets that don't apply to a specific point (such as the `pass` bet) use this format:
+Bets that don't apply to a specific number (such as the `pass` bet) use this format:

 `!craps bet [type] [amount]`